ethanlee515/crypto-research-notes/homomorphic-notes.md

 \- [Homomorphic Encryption Standard](https://homomorphicencryption.org/wp-content/uploads/2018/11/HomomorphicEncryptionStandardv1.1.pdf)

 This is surprisingly challenging, even comparing to NIST PQC standardization.
+* A [consortium](https://homomorphicencryption.org/participants/) produced a [draft](https://homomorphicencryption.org/standard/) in 2019.
 * FHE interface is more complicated!
 Different FHEs are good at different things.
 	* BFV and BGV (can be [unified](https://eprint.iacr.org/2021/204)) are leveled and batched
 	* CKKS is fast but inexact - good for ML
-	* TFHE introduces fast bootstrapping at the cost of batching
+	* TFHE introduces fast bootstrapping at the cost of batching.
 	* What about chimeric FHEs?
 * Parameter selection is hard!
 	* It's not like Dilithium that just has 3 sets of agreed parameters.